-When they see boat activity that could potentially disrupt or harm the whales, Soundwatch approaches boaters, courteously explains the rules and hands them the Be Whale Wise Guidelines brochure.
-The guidelines were created in conjunction with many partners, including the U.S. and Canadian federal governments and the international Pacific Whale Watch Association to assist boaters in viewing marine wildlife with minimal impact to the animals.
+Soundwatch crew and volunteers conduct research, monitoring, and outreach every day on the water during the summer season, educating boaters on the best practices for watching whales in the wild.
+When Soundwatch sees recreational vessel activity that could potentially disrupt or harm the whales, the crew approaches the vessel to explain the regulations and guidelines, and distribute the Be Whale Wise Guidelines brochure.
+These guidelines were created in conjunction with many partners including Cetus Society’s Straitwatch Program, U.S. and Canadian state and federal governments, and the international Pacific Whale Watch Association to assist boaters in viewing marine wildlife with minimal impact to the animals.

 Funding for Soundwatch comes out of The Whale Museum's general operating budget, through federal & state contracts/grants, and private contributions.
 You can help support our efforts by making a donation, adopting an orca or becoming a museum member.